 If you have questions about Business Central that you can't find an answer for in this documentation, you can ask the Business Central community.
 For more information, see Dynamics 365 Business Central community.

 From the community home page, you can also find links to our blogs where you can also find tips and tricks.
 For more information, see Microsoft Dynamics 365 Business Central on the Dynamics 365 blog and the older Dynamics 365 Business Central Blog.

 Why can't I find that capability in my Business Central?

 Did you read about a new capability in the release plan or on our blog recently?
 In that case, your Business Central might not have been upgraded to the latest version yet.
 You can check which version your Business Central is based on in the Help and Support page.

-Are there any differences between an on-premises deployment and the cloud version of Business Central?
+Are there any differences between an on-premises deployment and Business Central online?

 Yes.
-Business Central is optimized for online deployment, and some capabilities may run on premises in certain cases and others are not supported at all.
-For more information, see Features not implemented in on-premises deployments of Dynamics 365 Business Central.
+Business Central is optimized for online deployment, and some capabilities may run on premises only under certain circumstances, while others are not supported at all.
+For more information, see Features not implemented in on-premises deployments of Dynamics 365 Business Central (available in English only).

 Can I get training in Business Central?